Bhavithtungena/voice-recognition-for-secure-access/README.md

 1. You record your voice (`authorized_samples/`) and collect a few samples from others (`unauthorized_samples/`).
 2. MFCC features are extracted from all samples.
 3. An SVM classifier is trained to distinguish your voice from others.
-4. A secure access interface allows only your voice to control the system or send WhatsApp messages.
+4. A secure access interface allows only your voice to control the system.

 ---